kaustubh-ai/Disaster-Response/README.md

 File _models/train_classifier.py_ contains machine learning pipeline that:

-- Loads data from the **SQLite database**
+- Loads data from the SQLite database
-- Splits the data into training and testing sets
 - Builds a text processing and machine learning pipeline
 - Trains and tunes the model
-- Outputs result on the test set
 - Exports the final model as a pickle file
 <br>
 To execute this file, type the following in the terminal:<br>